Types of Vectors

 A vector whose modulus is unity, is called a unit vector.

-The unit vector in the direction of is denoted by
+The unit vector in the direction of

 (read as "a cap").